Why should you study biology at Taylor?

 - Taylor’s biology program is one of the premier programs among Christian colleges and universities throughout the United States.
 The programs are varied and geared toward current developments in biology and the jobs offered within biology.
 Labs provide students with hands-on experience with equipment that sets them at the forefront of biology education.

 - We have a highly diverse faculty.
-It’s rare for an institution of Taylor’s size to have such a large and diverse biology faculty.
 On staff, you’ll find a molecular biologist, cell biologist, physiologist, zoologist, and science education specialist.
 Our department also has a strong relationship with the Earth and Environmental Science department.

 - State-of-the-art facilities.
 Our labs in the Euler Science Complex have graduate-level technology and instrumentation including a cardiovascular research surgery room, large greenhouses for plant research, cell/molecular biology lab, cell culture room, microbiology lab, advanced physiology lab, and other dedicated laboratories as well as our 700-acre arboretum, which serves as an excellent field laboratory.
 You will work with these tools alongside our faculty, gaining an edge above competition in graduate school and the workplace.